eachscape/puppet-stunnel/README.md

 # Tunnel redis connections
 stunnel::tunnel { "redis":
-  port 6379,  # The port to listen on locally host "tunnel-server.example.com:1234"  # The stunnel server and port }
+  accept  => 6379,  # The port to listen on locally connect => "tunnel-server.example.com:1234"  # The stunnel server and port
+}
 ```